mackenziekbrooks/dci102-f18-humanities-data/grading.md

 * Blog posts (1 point each).
 You can write up to 2 posts per unit.
 Topics and due dates can be found on the assignments page.
 * Activities (1 point each).
 You can earn up to 2 points per unit by completing activities begun in class.
 * Speakers (1 point each).
-You can earn up to 2 points by attending relevant speaker events and writing a blog post about the talk and its connection to the class s.
+You can earn up to 2 points by attending relevant speaker events and writing a blog post about the talk and its connection to the class.
 Relevant speakers will be included on the schedule.
+* Blog comments (1 point each).
+You can earn up to 2 points per unit by commenting on other students' blog posts.
+Add a bookmark to your Box folder to ensure I see your comment.

 If you're unable to attend class, please notify me before class begins.
 Each unexcused absence will deduct 5 points from your final grade.